appsquickly/typhoon/README.md

 ### So, does this mean XML?

 When I say Spring-like, I mean that it supports the above features.
-It does not mean XML! (the same is Spring for Java does not mean XML). . .
+It does not mean XML!
+(Spring for Java doesn't imply XML either). . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.

 I think it's ___already rapid and effective___, _especially if you use AppCode with XML-schema completion_. . .
 But,